Turkey's currency crisis rages on as lira sinks again

 But investors are more concerned about the lack of strong action by the central bank, which stunned markets late last month by leaving interest rates unchanged.
 Many observers interpreted the unorthodox decision as a sign Erdogan, who supports lower interest rates, had increased his influence over the bank.

-"We did not and will not compromise the rules of free market economy," Erdogan said in a speech Monday.
+"We did not and will not compromise the rules of free market economy," Erdogan said.
 "Nobody should listen to speculations."

 Emerging market turmoil